jpinera/jpinera.github.io/essays/finding-new-potentional-in-software-engineering.md

   <img width="300px" src="../img/technical-essays/finding-potentional-in-swe/React.jpeg" class="img-thumbnail" >
 </div>

 Throughout the semester, I have been able to work with UI frameworks, such as Bootstrap 5 and React, to efficiently design interfaces for web applications.
 I found Bootstrap and React to be very favorable frameworks due to the simplicity of their responsive designs.
 Simply put, I liked how these frameworks were mobile-first, which is the notion of automatically formatting designed elements to specific screen sizes without having to make any customizations.
 Due to React and Bootstrap’s mobile-first functionality, I could purely focus on the overall look of the layout of a web page without really having to consider how it would look differently on a tablet or phone.
 Adding on to this, I found icons from Bootstrap 5 to be very useful in contingent with other navigation bar and other heading components.
 More importantly, however, I was able to use predefined React components to format elements in a more conventional and natural style.
-As someone who
+As someone who has never worked with web development before, taking advantage of these preset components allowed me to not have to worry about the frequent nesting and formatting of raw HTML tags and heavy CSS styling.
+Some of the React components that I found to be useful include the buttons and nav bar dropdowns/links for specific designs to forms and the nav bar header respectively.
+I also found React Bootstrap's grid system to be efficient in dividing the elements evenly within a specific space of the body.
+The usage of these tags and properties aided my skills in readjust spacing or aligning issues because I was able to learn differences between margins and padding of elements more effectively.
+It also made customization easier through different types of variant property fields.
 The following images show some examples of web pages that I helped to design using React and Bootstrap 5:

 <div class="text-center p-4">